-“I’m embarrassed because I am all over the place”
+- “I’m embarrassed because I feel like I am all over the place”

-Let me tell you, you are not alone and just because you don’t yet have clarity, does NOT mean that you don’t know what you’re doing.
-So, you can scratch that off the list as an option my friend because it doesn’t mean that you’re not good at what you do.
+Let me tell you, you are not alone!
+Just because you don’t yet have clarity, does NOT mean that you don’t know what you’re doing.
+It also certainly does not mean that you’re not good at what you do.

 Congratulations!
 It means that you’re normal and it’s just a matter of going through the process to find your way.